GROWING YOUR LEGACY

 Q: I don’t have a big “estate”.
 Would it really matter if I made WKMS part of my will?

 A: Yes!
 Making a lasting commitment to support public radio benefits the station and inspires others, regardless of the size of the gift.
-Imagine if ever WKMS listener left even a small amount to WKMS in their planned giving.
+Imagine if every WKMS listener left even a small amount to WKMS in their planned giving.
 That’d make a huge difference to public radio in our region!

 By including WKMS in your will, trust or estate plans, you make a powerful commitment to ensuring that people in our region have access to information and the important stories that educate us, inspire us, and help us make sense of our world.